 - Built-in shell commands: These commands are called from the shell and executed directly within the shell.
 Examples: ‘pwd’, ’help’, ’type’, ’set’, etc.

-- External/ Linux commands: These commands are totally shell independent, have their own binary and are located in the file system.
+- External/ Linux commands: These commands are shell-independent, have their binary, and are located in the file system.

 Q #24) What is a Shell script?

-Answer: As the name suggests, the shell script is the script written for the shell.
-This is a program file or says a flat text file where certain Linux commands are executed one after another.
+Answer: As the name suggests, a shell script is a script written for the shell.
+This is a program file, or a flat text file, where certain Linux commands are executed one after another.
 Although the execution speed is slow, the Shell script is easy to debug and can also simplify everyday automation processes.

-Answer: The word stateless itself means ‘no state’.
+Answer: The word stateless itself means no state.
 When on a single workstation, no state exists for the centralized server, and then the stateless Linux server comes into the picture.
-Under such conditions, scenarios like keeping all the systems on the same particular state can occur.
+Under such conditions, scenarios like keeping all the systems in the same particular state can occur.

-Some of the features of Stateless Linux server are:
+Some of the features of the Stateless Linux server are:

 - Store snapshots